jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) any supply of goods and services made in the course of carrying on that taxable activity shall be deemed for the purposes of this Act to be supplied by that body, and shall be deemed not to be made by any member of that body; and
   (c) any supply of goods and services to, or acquisition of goods by, any member of that body acting in the capacity as a member of that body and in the course of carrying on that taxable activity, not being a supply to which paragraph (b) applies, shall be deemed for the purposes of this Act to be supplied to or acquired by that body, and shall be deemed not to be supplied to or acquired by that member; and
   (d) that registration shall be in the name of the body, or where that body is the trustees of a trust, in the name of the trust; and
+  (db) any goods and services forming part of the assets of a taxable activity carried on by the body are treated, in the event of cancellation of the body’s registration, as being supplied by the body to its members in the course of that taxable activity immediately before it ceases to be registered, unless the taxable activity is carried on by another person that is treated as a registered person under section 58; and
   (e) subject to subsections (3) to (3B), any change of members of that body shall have no effect for the purposes of this Act.
 (3) Despite this section, a member is jointly and severally liable with other members for all tax payable by the unincorporated body during the taxable periods, or part of taxable periods as the case may be, the person is a member of the body, even if the person is no longer a member of the body.
 (3A) When an individual member dies, the member's estate is severally liable in due course of administration for tax payable by the unincorporated body to the extent that it remains unpaid, whether or not the individual was a member on the date of their death.